-If your driveway is cracked or stained or has vegetation sprouting from it, you can upgrade it without doing a complete redo.
+If your driveway is cracked or stained or has vegetation sprouting from it, you can upgrade it for curb appeal without doing a complete redo.
 First repair the cracks and stains (and kill the weeds), then dress it up by staining the concrete or affixing flagstones.
 If you need more room to move your car or park, add stone, brick, or pavers to the sides of the drive to widen it with flair.

 Build a walkway

 Well-designed walkways make your home feel warm and inviting.
 For a dramatic improvement to a straight concrete path, replace it with a contoured one made of stone or brick.
 For a less radical upgrade to your curb appeal, apply a colored concrete resurfacer to the old walkway, then edge with brick or stone borders.
 Brick pavers offer traditional, classic beauty to the landscape of any home.